gramaziokohler/radii_docs/docs/tutorial/Viewer_PC/documentation_rst/5_World.rst

    **Note for VR**

-  - in the Vr-Viewer the icon opens a different menu that lets you position the X,Y = 0 position and the orientation of it
+  - in the VR Viewer, the icon opens a different menu that lets you position the X,Y = 0 position and its orientation

     - this is very helpful to precisely place a model in real space